crockb/canine-rescue-database/README.txt

   - /public - styles.css, also will include jQuery for update/delete functions needed (see archive)
   - /views - templates
   - /node_modules - contains the 6000+ files for Node.Js (DON'T MODIFY OR UPLOAD TO GITHUB)
-  - /archive - not-in-use, past examples from CS 340 for reference
+  - /archive - not-in-use, past examples from CS 340 for reference as needed to build new features

 Author:  Bryant Crock (5/18/2019)
 **************************************************************************